Quantitative and empirical demonstration of the Matthew effect in a study of career longevity

 The rate of individual progress is fundamental to career development and success.
-In practice, the rate of progress depends on many random factors.
-Interestingly, we find that the relatively small rate of progress at the beginning of the career plays a crucial role in the evolution of the career length.
-A direct result of the increasing progress rate with career position is the large disparity in the numbers of successful long tenures from unsuccessful short stints.
-Here, we seek to describe career progression with a simple model that relies on two fundamental ingredients: (i) random forward progress ``up the success ladder", and (ii) random stopping times, terminating a career.
-This model quantifies the ``Matthew effect" by incorporating the everyday property that it is easier to move forward in the career the further along is one in the career.
+In practice, the rate of progress depends on many factors, such as an individual's talent, productivity, reputation as well as other external random factors.
+Using a stochastic model, here we find that the relatively small rate of progress at the beginning of the career plays a crucial role in the evolution of the career length.
+Our quantitative model describes career progression using two fundamental ingredients: (i) random forward progress ``up the career ladder", and (ii) random stopping times, terminating a career.
+This model quantifies the ``Matthew effect" by incorporating into ingredient (i) the common cumulative advantage property \cite{Matthew,AccumAdvProdDiff,DeSollaPrice,CumAdvInequality,MatthewIII,MatthewEducation,MatthewReading,MatthewCountries} that it is easier to move forward in the career the further along is one in the career.
+A direct result of the increasing progress rate with career position is the large disparity between the numbers of careers that are successful long tenures and the numbers of careers that are unsuccessful short stints.

+Surprisingly, despite the large differences in the numbers of long and short careers, we find a scaling law which bridges the gap between the frequent short and the infrequent long careers.
 We test this model for both scientific and sports careers, two careers where accomplishments are methodically recorded.
 We analyze publication careers within six high-impact journals: Nature, Science, the Proceedings of the National Academy of Science (PNAS), Physical Review Letters (PRL), New England Journal of Medicine (NEJM) and CELL.
 We also analyze sports careers within four distinct leagues: Major League Baseball (MLB), Korean Professional Baseball, the National Basketball Association (NBA), and the English Premier League.